ufechner7/Joysticks.jl/README.md

-# Joystick
+# Joysticks

-Joystick driver for Julia, for now only on Linux.
+Joystick drivers for Julia, for now only on Linux.
+Contributions for Windows and Mac welcome!

 ## Installation
 ```julia